Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_firmware.md

 **Note**, this applies to Duet 2 WiFi and Duet 3 Mini 5+ WiFi only.

 * Check the current version of the WiFi firmware by sending M122, and checking the WiFi section at the end for the WiFi firmware version.
-* Upload the new DuetWiFiServer.bin file to the /firmware or /sys folder (depending on currently installed version of RRF) on the on-board SD card, by either:
+* Upload the new DuetWiFiServer.bin file to the /sys directory (RRF 3.2) or /firmware directory (RRF3.2.2 or later) on the on-board SD card, by either:
   * If WiFi is working, via the System page (click the "Upload System Files" button) of DuetWebControl
   * or by temporarily moving the on-board SD card to a PC.
 If you copy it directly to the SD card on a PC, you must remove the version number from the filename so that its name on the SD card is exactly DuetWiFiServer.bin.
 If you upload it through the Settings page of DuetWebControl, the renaming will be done automatically.
 * If DWC doesn’t ask if you want to install it, send command M997 S1 to install the new firmware.
 If you send this command from YAT or PanelDue, the update status will be reported.